 Dark mode is beautiful!
 However, I was more intrigued by how it integrates with different apps than how pleasant it looks.

-So far, the only note-taking app supporting dark mode is the Notes app by Apple.
+Dark mode feels gentle on the eyes, instantly relieving most of the tension and strain!
+So far, the only note-taking app supporting dark mode is the Apple Notes.
 Not surprising at all.
 Dark mode in a note-taking app is an acquired taste.
 It is unnatural.
 I suppose going digital means having the ability to do things you wouldn’t be able to do naturally on paper.
 However, this takes a while to get used to.

 Exporting some notes was challenging.
-At first glance, it seems as though I couldn’t share my notes directly to Notability.
-But it did export.
+At first glance, it seems as though I couldn’t share my notes directly to Notability, but it did export.
 A strange file format though.
 Note-taking apps don’t export notes as photos by default.

 Printing was impossible.
 Nothing happened when I tapped to print.
-At the moment, I am not sure if it’s a bug or if the note format has something to do this.
+At the moment, I am not sure if it’s a bug or if the note format has something to do with it.
 An attempt to upload the file to Google Drive revealed that this note is a PNG file.
 This limitation has made me not like dark mode very much, which is why I am not using dark mode on my iPad.

 Most Apple apps are supporting dark mode.
-It looks better in document creating apps than it does in handwriting note-taking apps.
+It looks better in document-creating apps than it does in handwriting note-taking apps.
 That’s probably because I am used to the night mode in most PDF readers.

-Keynote looks beautiful in dark mode!
+Keynote looks beautiful

 Books works too, but this app has another setting that allows you to override dark mode.
 You need to temper with that to go into full dark mode.
 I am just assuming my Pages and Numbers are both still buggy, seeing as they both don’t support dark mode.